top of page

 Make the caramel:

-1. You'll want to start making the caramel first so it will simmer while you make and dip the cookies.
+You'll want to start making the caramel first so it will simmer while you make and dip the cookies.
 In a saucepan over medium heat, combine the coconut milk and the coconut sugar.
 Once it becomes a boil, turn down to a lower heat so it’s simmering and bubbling.
-Keep an eye on it, it will boil up and over quickly!
-Stir every 5 minutes, making sure to scrape the bottom and sides.
-It’ll take about 30-40 minutes to caramelize: turn a darker golden brown, become thicker, coat the back of a spoon, and leave spoon trails when stirred.
+Stir every 2-3 minutes, It’ll take about 30-40 minutes to caramelize: turn a darker golden brown, become thicker, coat the back of a spoon, and leave spoon trails when stirred.

 Make the Cookie Base:

-2. In a medium bowl, add together the cookie ingredients: almond flour, coconut flour, coconut oil, maple syrup, vanilla and sea salt.
-Mix with your hands, or stand mixer, until a dough forms.
+In a medium bowl, add together the cookie ingredients.
+Mix until a dough forms.
 Form a ball with the dough.

-5. Cut out the ring shapes.
+Roll dough out on a flat surface and cut out the ring shapes.
 You can use cookie cutters like these, but I've used a drinking glass as my cutter and water bottle cap to cut the insides out.
 The outer circle should be about 2"or so.
 You want to make little rings.
-Roll and repeat until all dough is used.
-Transfer circles to the baking sheet.

-7. Once cooled, melt the chocolate chips or chocolate bar together with the coconut oil in a small shallow bowl.
+Once cooled, melt the chocolate chips.
 Dip ONLY the bottoms of cookies, shake off excess chocolate.
 Lay back on the lined baking sheet.
 Put in fridge for 10 minutes to set.

 Finish coconut caramel mixture and assemble:

-2. When the caramel is ready, stir in the shredded coconut flakes.
+When the caramel is ready, stir in the shredded coconut flakes.
 These will absorb the caramel and make a gooey mix.
-It should be thick and not runny.
-If you feel it will be too runny to hold shape on top of the cookie, add more coconut flakes to the mixture, or place in fridge to cool completely.

-3. Using a spoon, add a layer of coconut caramel mixture on top of each cookie ring.
-It’s about 1 tbsp per cookie ring, but they should look like little donuts when you are finished.
+Using a spoon, add a layer of coconut caramel mixture on top of each cookie ring.

-5. Store the cookies in fridge or freezer, especially if the caramel layer is a bit soft.
-Store on a vented dish or an airtight container, with parchment or wax paper separating them so they don't stick together.
-They also store in the freezer for up to 6 months.
+Store the cookies in fridge or freezer, especially if the caramel layer is a bit soft.
 I personally like to eat them right out the freezer!
 Get ready to be addicted!

-• Some coconut milks may need more time to caramelize than others.
+Some coconut milks may need more time to caramelize than others.
 I use 365 Whole Foods brand and my caramel sets up perfectly at 35-40 minutes.
-If the caramel seems too thin, keep simmering on a low boil until thickened.
+If the caramel seems too thin, keep simmering on a low boil until bubbling and thickened.

-• I recommend using shredded coconut over coconut flakes.
+I recommend using shredded coconut over coconut flakes.
 This will give your cookies a better coconut flavor, and more authentic to the real thing.
-And they won't be as chunky.

-• If you feel you don't want to multitask and make the caramel at the same time as you're making the cookies, make the cookies first and start the caramel after.
-I just like to do it all at once baking show style!
+If you feel you don't want to multitask and make the caramel at the same time as you're making the cookies, make the cookies first and start the caramel after.
+I just like to do it all at once!